hashgraph/hedera-services/test-clients/yahcli/README.md

       - { id: 0, account: 3, ipv4Addr: 35.231.208.148 }
 ```

-You can add details for multiple networks to this config file; for example,
+We can add details for multiple networks to this config file; for example,
-you could add information about stabletestnet.
+we could add information about stabletestnet.
 ```
 defaultNetwork: previewnet